megastep/makeself/README.md

 Get the latest official distribution [here][9] (version 2.1.5).

 The latest development version can be grabbed from [GitHub][10].
-Feel free to submit any patches there through the fork process.
+Feel free to submit any patches there through the fork and pull request process.

 ## Version history